Billingegroup/cookiecutter/README.md

 When you see files with `..automodule::` within them, these are API documentation.
 However, these are not populated.
 We will populate them using our release scripts.
 1. Make sure you have our release scripts repository.
 Go to `dev` and running `git clone https://github.com/Billingegroup/release-scripts.git`.
-2. Enter your package directory (git clone in your `dev`).
-For example, I would run `cd ./diffpy.pdfmorph`.
+2. Enter your cookiecutter package directory.
+For example, I would run `cd ./diffpy.pdfmorph/diffpy.pdfmorph`.
 3. Build the package using `python -m build`.
 You may have to install `python-build` first.
 4. Get the path of the package directory proper.
 In the case of `diffpy.pdfmorph`, this is `./src/diffpy/pdfmorph`.
 In general, for `a.b.c`, this is `./src/a/b/c`.
 5. Run the API script.
 This is done by running `python <path_to_auto_api> <package_name> <path_to_package_proper> <path_to_api_directory>`.